11/5 - In-Person Interview Event

 Attire

 Students enrolled in the UW Hospitals and Clinics School of Diagnostic Medical Sonography are expected to be in compliance with the clinical dress code at all times.
-Students that do not adhere to the dress code are subject to disciplinary action that could result in expulsion.
+Students who do not adhere to the dress code are subject to disciplinary action that could result in expulsion.

 Costs for professional attire can vary widely, but students can expect to pay $200-500 for professional attire during the two years of clinical study.